 This is why most teachers ask students to take notes, draw diagrams, read, or otherwise complete a range of diverse activities.
-This allows most, if not all, the students some way to learn that meets their individual needs.
+This allows most, if not all, of the students some way to learn that meets their individual needs.
+Learn more about our approach to working with primary school aged kids, and with teens.

 There are three broad categories of learning languages, which represent a key method of learning:

-Of course, people can be a combination of two types!
+Of course, people can be a combination of two types of learning language!
 Personally, I am a visual-kinaesthetic learner!
 This means that I learn best when I can visualise and actively engage with the context.
-Some methods I use, include drawing diagrams, making flashcards, and answering practice questions while I am working out at the gym!
+Some methods I use include drawing diagrams, making flashcards, and answering practice questions while I am working out at the gym!

 Not only does the information embed into my brain a lot easier, but sometimes I even have fun while studying!